JuliaLang/julia/doc/src/manual/constructors.md

        end
 ```

-As with incomplete objects returned from constructors, if `complete_me` or any of its callees
+As with incomplete objects returned from constructors, if `complete_me!` or any of its callees
 try to access the `xx` field of the `Lazy` object before it has been initialized, an error will
 be thrown immediately.